watertap-org/watertap/docs/getting_started/install.rst

 don't need to run the previous command.
 Regardless, you will next need to update the documentation with the Sphinx build command given in step 3 of :ref:`documentation-mini-guide-gen`.

-.. note:: The files under "docs/apidoc" are tracked in Git, otherwise they would not be available to the ReadTheDocs builder (that doesn't know about sphinx-apidoc, strangely).
+.. important:: The files under "docs/apidoc" are tracked in Git, otherwise they would not be available to the
+    ReadTheDocs builder (that doesn't know about sphinx-apidoc, strangely).
 Please remember to commit and push them along with the changes in the source code.

 Documenting your modules
 ++++++++++++++++++++++++